c-flew/userbutton-sct/README.md

 ```c
 const char* filepath = "test.ini";
 ```
-I would do it myself, but I can not recall off the top of my head, and I do not have a roborio on me to check.
+I would do it myself, but I can not recall the correct path off the top of my head, and I do not have a roborio on me to check.
 There is probably some documentation page that says where the relevant ini file is, but I can not be bothered for a project that will likely stay abandoned.